Kedar1021/NeoWallet/backend/Readme.md

-# Paytm-Clone App Backend
+#NeoWallet

-This is the backend server for the Paytm-clone App.
+This is the backend server for the NeoWallet.
 It provides various API endpoints for account management, user authentication, and user interactions.
 The server is built with Node.js and Express.

 ## Getting Started